mozilla-mobile/firefox-ios/README.md

 This is a *temporary* solution that we have been using to more easily get to sync data in *test accounts*.
 It has allowed us to test out some ideas more easily.
 This proxy is *not meant for production usage* and just a tool for early development that will *go away* when the client-side sync code is more complete.

-> We have currently *disabled the public deployment* of this proxy because of the security and privacy consequences that it introduces by doing the Firefox Accounts and Sync crypto on the server side.

-This means that you currently cannot login to the iOS app and see your data unless you run your own copy of the proxy sync server.
+> We have currently limited access to this proxy to just our development team and testers.
+That means that you currently cannot login to the iOS app and see your data unless you run your own copy of the proxy sync server.